ClimateMind/climatemind-frontend/README.md

 Runs the Storybook server locally, which helps to test a combination of components locally.

 ## Running the web app in a docker container
+Below are old docker commands that aren't guarenteed to work on all platforms.
+It's recommended to use the development docker commands at the top of this README.
 In to test some server based configs it may be necessary to run the app in a container in order to verify the chnage will have the desired effect when in production.

 **NOTE: the container will need re-build each time you make a change **